 What is more, within the 020 code, the initial digits 7 and 8 are not tied to the specific geographic divisions the way the old 0171 and 0181 codes were.
 Since the Big Number Change there have been new numbers registered both beginning with 7 in the old 0181 area and beginning with 8 in the old 0171 area.
 So even to claim that the digit sequences 0207 and 0208 relate to inner and outer London is inaccurate.

-Worse still, on some telephone networks the call return (1471) service reads out numbers in these wrong forms.
+Worse still, on some telephone networks the call return (1471) service reads out numbers in these wrong forms (and sometimes other broken forms such as 02074 xxx xxx).
 For any company to have let this bug slip through in the first place is bad enough, but I can’t for the life of me understand how any of them can have not fixed it by now.
 You’d think that basic knowledge of how phone numbers work is essential to the ability of a phone service to function.
 In any case, anybody who cannot understand such a simple aspect of a phone numbering system has absolutely no business to be working in a phone company.
-But perhaps worst of all is that some websites devoted to providing information on dialling codes, such as UK Phone Info, are giving false information in this department.
+But worst of all is that some websites devoted to providing information on dialling codes, such as UK Phone Info, are giving false information in this department.
+(BT has finally fixed the worst of its errors in its area code lookup facility, but some errors remain.)

 The Evening Standard once featured a headline “0203 to be third telephone code”.
-Obviously what they meant is that 020 numbers beginning with 3 will start to be allocated in the near future.
+Obviously (but only to those readers who already have a clue) what they meant is that 020 numbers beginning with 3 will start to be allocated in the near future.
 But who could have originated such a nonsensical headline, let alone let it slip into publication?
 And even some other newspapers have reported the exact same nonsense.
 What on the face of the planet is going on here?
-No matter how literally or not it was supposed to be taken, it would seem a conscious effort to take this ignorance to a new level.
+No matter how literally or not it was supposed to be taken, clearly there has been a conscious effort to take this ignorance to a new level.
+Even worse, the conspirators seem to have succeeded.

-It seems the Daily Mail usually gets it right.
-At least, in its regular fashion features, I haven’t as yet seen it get the London code wrong when telling you where to order what is being modelled, although it has on occasion given broken Southampton and Reading numbers (the code for Reading is 0118 – see below) in some of these same features.
-However, I’ve since seen it giving a wrong London number in the text of an article (and indeed, one irregular fashion feature since I first wrote this), and also heard that it has occasionally even got its own number wrong.
-It also made quite a mess, even more recently, of giving out various airport phone numbers in one article.
+It seems the Daily Mail usually gets London numbers right, both its own and those of companies whose products are being advertised (e.g. in regular fashion features).
+However, it has been known to make a mess of giving out numbers in the various 02x codes, including occasionally London numbers.
 And there was me thinking (if its articles in mid-2004 on students’ illiteracy are anything to go by) that the Daily Mail was more the kind of paper that would feature an article about this cluelessness.
 As it happens I’m yet to see such an article in my life.
 At least I hadn’t seen anything when I started writing this – there is an archived Guardian article from just before the old codes were withdrawn, but next to nothing on the extent to which it’s still a problem now.
 (And even the Guardian has been getting it wrong in a few places, off and on, but I think they’ve finally fixed the regular occurrences now.)
 Am I creating a first with this webpage?

 How many of you remember phONEday in 1995, when all geographical area codes were converted to begin with 01?
 While most simply had the 1 inserted in their existing codes, a few were replaced with whole new codes.
 These are the 011x codes.
 As if the proliferation of non-existent 020x and 02xxx codes isn’t bad enough, there are even some people and businesses giving out numbers with ‘codes’ such as 01162.
 (This is Leicester, for which the correct code is 0116.)